-- 23 (a) The Employer shall in each pay period, deduct \$0.01 per hour for all regular hours worked from the wages of employees covered by this Collective Agreement. - 23 (b) The monies so deducted shall be remitted to the charitable foundation known as the CEP Humanity Fund no later than the 15th day of the month following the month in which the hours were worked.
-The Employer shall also include with the remittance the number of employees for whom contributions have been made.

-- 23 (c) It is understood that participation in the program of deductions set out above is voluntary and the employee shall notify the Company of their intent to enroll in the Fund. - 23 (d) All such employee contributions to the CEP Humanity Fund shall be recorded on the employee's T4 form.
+- 23 (a) The Employer shall in each pay period, deduct \$0.01 per hour for all regular hours worked from the wages of employees covered by this Collective Agreement. - 23(b) The monies so deducted shall be remitted to the charitable foundation known as the CEP Humanity Fund no later than the 15th day of the month following the month in which the hours were worked.
+The Employer shall also include with the remittance the number of employees for whom contributions have been made. - 23 (c) It is understood that participation in the program of deductions set out above is mandatory. - 23 (d) All such employee contributions to the CEP Humanity Fund shall be recorded on the employee's T4 form.